trashvin/python-gamedev-2021/README.md

 ## Lessons and Schedules

-- #### Day 1 : Introduction to Python, Visual Studio Code, and Python.
+- #### Day 1 : Introduction to Python, Visual Studio Code, and GitHub.

   An introductiion to the Python programming language, virtual environments, the Visual Studio Code editor and GitHub.
 - #### Day 2 : Crash course in Python